 You may like: Spiritual Activities of Shravan Maas

-The Gauri-Shankar Rudraksh is said to bring balance in your life.
+The Gauri-Shankar Rudraksha is said to bring balance in your life.
 It brings prosperity, not only in terms of money but also in terms of making the right choices and creating a sense of balance between the right and wrong.

-Lord Shiva in the Padma Purana mentions that, he who wears a Rudraksh becomes me.
+Lord Shiva in the Padma Purana mentions that, he who wears a Rudraksha becomes me.
 In the Vedas, wearing Rudraksh is considered divine, they have a spiritual charge that makes a strong impact on one's mind, body and soul.

 You may like: Must chant shiva mantras in shravan maas

 For someone who is constantly on the move, travels a lot, for work or pleasure, a Rudraksha brings a sense of calm and is a very good support system as it is helpful in creating a cocoon of your own energy.
 For Sadhus and sanyasis, a Rudraksha was a lifesaver as it would help them identify the good from the bad.
 While drinking water in the forests, they would hold the Rudraksha over the water source, if it spins clockwise then the water was safe enough to drink, if it would spin anti-clockwise then it was unsafe.
 The same way they used to check food as well.